Ota Benga: Bronx Zoo

 At the suggestion of Bumpus, Verner took Benga to the Bronx Zoo in 1906.
 William Hornaday, director of the zoo, initially enlisted Benga to help maintain the animal habitats.
-However, Hornaday saw that people took more notice of Benga than the animals at the zoo, and he eventually created an exhibition to feature Benga.
-At the zoo, the Mbuti man was allowed to roam the grounds, but there is no record that he was ever paid for his work.
+However, because Hornaday saw that people took more notice of Benga than they did of the animals at the zoo, he eventually created an exhibition to feature Benga.
+At the zoo, Benga was allowed to roam the grounds, but there is no record that he was ever paid for his work.
 He became fond of an orangutan named Dohong, "the presiding genius of the Monkey House", who had been taught to perform tricks and imitate human behavior.

 The events leading to his "exhibition" alongside Dohong were gradual: Benga spent some of his time in the Monkey House exhibit, and the zoo encouraged him to hang his hammock there, and to shoot his bow and arrow at a target.
 On the first day of the exhibit, September 8, 1906, visitors found Benga in the Monkey House.

 Soon, a sign on the exhibit read: